rdliu/summonersacademy/README.md

 5. Connect to mongo using the command line and add data as you see fit. mongo

+6. Setup a database, app is using summonersacademy as the database name.

+use summonersacademy

 ###To run the app
 1. go to your project directory and run npm start.
 2. go to http://localhost:3000.